 Through the use of dental implants, you avoid eroding healthy teeth.
 This can happen when using a bridge over a tooth.
 Crowns over the teeth are an excellent alternative to improve aesthetics or fill in empty spaces.
-However, rods are needed in order to put them in place.
 This abrasion can damage the tooth and increase its sensitivity.
 Therefore, by using implantology, the adjacent teeth remain intact, which is a great advantage.

 When inserted in the gum, the implants will help to preserve the alveolar bone.
 When you lose your teeth, the jaw bone structure has a tendency to atrophy.
 With the implants inserted on the bone, it will maintain its characteristics and avoid bone reabsorption and the resulting issues.

 Possible complications are exclusively related to the some medication that a person may be taking.
 In the case of osteoporosis, some health professionals consider that certain drugs, such as bisphosphonates, may not be fully compatible with the treatment of osseo-integration.
-This obstacle is easy to solve as the related medication can be reduced or suspended and the patient can restart treatment some time later.
 You should not worry about it, because the dentist will ask you the appropriate questions and decide the best way forward.